M A R I E L B A Y O N A

 I employ the technique of automatic drawing as well as a meditative process of repetitive movement to create intricate patterns.
 All of my drawings start from the illustration of the eye and the rest of the Tescuani arise from my subconscious, so the process is highly important to the body of work.
 I have the same philosophy with my sculpture and ceramic works, which is to represent pattern making through the reproduction of shape and animal alteration through the collected images stored in memory.

 My practice and current body of work include large-scale drawings, sculpture, and ceramics.
 Every piece is highly detailed and labor intensive.
-Every piece brings something different to the viewer due to the variance of symbols and content of meanings and semiology.
+Every piece takes several months to produce, and brings something different to the viewer due to the variance of symbols and content of meanings and semiology.
 The purpose of the work is for the creatures to be unique to the viewer, but universal at the same time.